alexandre-daubois/release-genius/README.md

   -r, --remote=REMOTE            The remote to push the tag to; This is also used to generate URLs in the Changelog (use "none" if you don't use a remote) [default: "origin"]
       --remote-type=REMOTE-TYPE  The type of remote to use; This is used to generate URLs in the Changelog ("github" or "gitlab")
-      --skip-vendors             Skip the update of package.json and composer.json
+      --skip-vendors             Skip the update of package.json and composer.json --no-commit                Do not create a commit and a tag, only update the changelog and vendor files if any
 ```

 ### Initialize and upgrade the version